-The best places to find young, innovative designers is in Mitte, Prenzlauer Berg and Hackescher Mart (all in the former East).
-Charlottenburg, however, is where you will find beautiful, modern homewares and top end international designers.
+The best places to find young, innovative designers are in Mitte, Prenzlauer Berg, and Hackescher Mart (all in the former East).
+Charlottenburg, however, is where you will find beautiful, modern homewares and top-end international designers.
 If you are looking for funky streetwear or vintage items, your best bet will be Kreuzberg or Prenzlauer Berg.

-Generally prices are reasonable and twice a year Berlin’s stores go on sale (January and July) providing the perfect opportunity to pick up pieces at a great prices.
+Generally, prices are reasonable and twice a year Berlin’s stores go on sale (January and July) providing the perfect opportunity to pick up pieces at great prices.